Albatross Cloud Suites

 Those desktops are perfect for developers, users that need good control over

 To connect to a virtual desktop that is hosted on VDI infrastructure you need a client.
 This can be your computer or it can be a thin client.
-The thin client is also computer, except it is thin in capabilities.
+The thin client is also a computer, except it is thin in capabilities.
 So it may have less CPU and RAM and even software installed on it that a traditional computer client.
-So really all it is is a just a computer with the bare minimum and lowest cost with the sole purpose of connecting you to a hosted virtual desktop.
+So really all it is is just a computer with the bare minimum and lowest cost with the sole purpose of connecting you to a hosted virtual desktop.

 A Zero Client is also a computer except even thinner than a thin client.
 So a Zero Client gives you even more bare-bone system that almost has no capability at all but to connect to a remote desktop.